A BRIEF HISTORY OF THE BARBARIANS

 In the 7th Century England was divided into different kingdoms but Christianity gradually spread across them and by the end of the 7th century all of England was at least nominally Christian.

+Following the collapse of the Roman Empire learning was kept alive in monasteries.
 By the early 12th century the barbarians who destroyed the Roman Empire where themselves civilized.
 A new civilization rose from the ashes of the old.

 A history of England